 Dr. Manson combines environmental research, social science, and geographic information science to understand complex human-environment systems.
 He teaches in the areas of geographic information science and spatial analysis of human-environment systems.

-He is a Resident Fellow at the Institute on the Environment and Scholar of the College for the university's College of Liberal Arts.
+He is a Resident Fellow at the Institute on the Environment and Scholar of the College in the College of Liberal Arts.
 He is a past NASA New Investigator in Earth-Sun System Science and NASA Earth System Science Fellow.
 He received the Young Scholar Award from the University Consortium for Geographic Information Science, the Sustainability Science Award from the Ecological Society of America, and a University of Minnesota McKnight Land Grant Professorship.

 Profiles and news

 Dr. Manson works on problems such as declining water and air quality, climate change, food shortages, and social and environmental impacts of migration.
 This profile and story on mapping the future examines how much of his research focuses on land use and the human impact on the environment.

 Dr. Manson has been recognized as Scholar of the College for his work.
 Here he discusses his research on cities and environmental issues.
 He also explores alternative approaches to understanding human decision making.
 He’s developing computational intelligence methods that capture some of the social dynamics and personal biases that influence human behavior instead that are typically ignored by scientists.
 [PDF]

 Dr. Manson’s research is “topical” in more ways than one.
 Manson trains his eye on the earth’s surface; using a technique called agent-based modeling, he examines the rate at which humans are altering the land surface of planet Earth.
 Given the alarming pace of change in the earth’s surface, and given the increasingly charged debates about global warming, his work couldn’t be more timely."
 [PDF]